 - 12. Uncheck the Show Movable Line box to remove it from the display and check the Show data options box and then check the Move observations box. - a.
-Now click on one bird's point in the scatterplot and drag the point up and down (changing the total mass, without changing the skeletal mass too much).
+Now click on one bird's point in the scatterplot with skeletal mass near the middle of all skeletal mass values and drag the point up and down (changing the total mass, without changing the skeletal mass too much).
 You should see that the new regression line is red, and the original regression line will remain in grey.
 Does the new regression line change much as you change this bird's total mass? - b.
 Click on Revert to revert the moved point to its original position.
-Repeat the previous question using a bird with a very small skeletal mass value and then using a bird with a skeletal mass value near the middle and then a bird with a very large skeletal mass.
-Which of these seem(s) to have the most influence on the least squares regression line?
+Repeat the previous question using the bird with the largest skeletal mass.
+Drag that observation down vertically so that the total mass is negative.
+Does this influence/change the regression line more than in part (a) when you chose a skeletal mass near the middle of all skeletal masses?
 Explain.

 An observation or set of observations is considered influential if removing the observation(s) from the data set substantially changes the values of the correlation coefficient and/or the least squares regression equation.
-Typically, observations that have extreme explanatory variable values (far below or far above \bar{x}) are potentially influential.
+Typically, observations that have extreme explanatory variable values (far below or far above $\bar{x}$ ) are potentially influential.
 They may not have large residuals, having pulled the line close to them.